 This blog series looks at comparing some of these comments, all coming from international schools in the same country.

-Currently, we have 12 schools listed in Guatemala on International School Community.
+Currently, we have 12 schools listed in Kazakhstan on International School Community.

 9 of these schools have had comments submitted on them.
 Here are some that have the most submitted comments: